BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2021-08-11-autocaption.md

 title:  "Using AI to triage citizen science submissions"
 author: Steve Richardson
 categories:
-  - data analytics
+  - front end
-  - geospatial analysis
+  - back end
 tags:
-  - Python
-  - R
+  - Angular
-  - Data Analysis
+  - Microsoft Azure
-  - Data Processing
+  - AI
-  - Geospatial
+  - Citizen Science
 ---

 The British Geological Survey has a [long history](https://www.bgs.ac.uk/geology-projects/citizen-science/) of utilising citizen science and crowdsourcing to gather information about a range of events and phenomena.
 The term *Citizen Science* is often used for projects where individuals or groups of volunteers, many without specific training, undertake research-related tasks such as observation, measurement, or computation.
 Through these networks scientists and researchers can often accomplish much greater results and reach a much wider audience that they would otherwise be able to.